 Common Name: Bromeliad

 Bromeliads naturally grow in the tropics and subtropics, so they like higher humidity.
 These plants are adaptable and can do very well in average humidity.
-Keep in mind that as the temperature rises these indoor plants will need more humidity.
+Keep in mind that as interior temperature rise these indoor plants will need more humidity.
 You can increase the humidity for your bromeliads by using a tray filled with pebbles and water or a cool mist humidifier!
 Learn how to increase the humidity in the air around your indoor plants!

 During the growing season, fertilize with ½-strength complete liquid fertilizer or use a slow-release fertilizer in the spring.